vmware/dod-compliance-and-automation/vsphere/7.0/docs/known-issues.md

 **Workaround:**

+- Remove any duplicate `url.access-deny` entires added to `/opt/vmware/etc/lighttpd/lighttpd.conf`.
-- Use the following new check and fix text for this control.
+- Use the new check and fix text below for this control.
 ```
 ## New Check